tikcash233/tikcash/backend/README.md

 # TikCash Backend

-Production-ready Node.js API using Express and PostgreSQL (Neon) for the TikCash app.
+Production-ready Node.js API using Express and PostgreSQL (Neon) for the TikCash app with Backblaze B2 for creator profile assets.

 ## Features
 - Express API with secure defaults (helmet, CORS allowlist)